qbatten-grata/eng-practices/review/developer/cl-descriptions.md

-# Writing good CL descriptions
+# Writing good PR descriptions

-A CL description is a public record of change, and it is important that it
+A PR description is a public record of change, and it is important that it
 communicates:

 1.  **What** change is being made?
-This should summarize the major changes such that readers have a sense of what is being changed without needing to read the entire CL.
+This should summarize the major changes such that readers have a sense of what is being changed without needing to read the entire PR.

 1.  **Why** are these changes being made?
 What contexts did you have as an author when making this change?
 Were there decisions you made that aren't reflected in the source code? etc.

-The CL description will become a permanent part of our version control history and will possibly be read by hundreds of people over the years.
+The PR description will become a permanent part of our version control history and will possibly be read by hundreds of people over the years.

-Future developers will search for your CL based on its description.
+Future developers will search for your PR based on its description.
 Someone in the future might be looking for your change because of a faint memory of its relevance but without the specifics handy.
-If all the important information is in the code and not the description, it's going to be a lot harder for them to locate your CL.
+If all the important information is in the code and not the description, it's going to be a lot harder for them to locate your PR.

-And then, after they find the CL, will they be able to understand *why* the change was made?
+And then, after they find the PR, will they be able to understand *why* the change was made?
 Reading source code may reveal what the software is doing but it may not reveal why it exists, which can make it harder for future developers to know whether they can move
 [Chesterton's fence](https://abseil.io/resources/swe-book/html/ch03.html#understand_context).

-A well-written CL description will help those future engineers -- sometimes, including yourself!
+A well-written PR description will help those future engineers -- sometimes, including yourself!

 ## First Line {#first-line}